Red Orchestra (espionage)

 The Red Orchestra (Rote Kapelle, /de/) was the name given by the Abwehr Section III.F to anti-Nazi resistance workers in Germany in August 1941.
 It primarily referred to a loose network of resistance groups, connected through personal contacts, uniting hundreds of opponents of the Nazi regime.
-These included groups of friends who held discussions that were centred on Harro Schulze-Boysen, Adam Kuckhoff and Arvid Harnack in Berlin, alongside many others.
+These included groups of friends (centred on Harro Schulze-Boysen, Adam Kuckhoff and Arvid Harnack in Berlin, alongside many others) who held discussions.
 They printed and distributed prohibited leaflets, posters, and stickers, hoping to incite civil disobedience.
-They aided Jews and resistance to escape the regime, documented the atrocities of the Nazis, and transmitted military intelligence to the Allies.
+They aided Jews and resistance workers to escape the regime, documented the atrocities of the Nazis, and transmitted military intelligence to the Allies.
 Contrary to legend, the Red Orchestra was neither directed by Soviet communists nor under a single leadership.
 It was a network of groups and individuals, often operating independently.
 To date, about 400 members are known by name.

-The term was also used by the German Abwehr to refer to associated Soviet intelligence networks, working in Belgium, France, United Kingdom and the low countries, that were built up by Leopold Trepper on behalf of the Main Directorate of State Security (GRU).
+The term was also used by the German Abwehr to refer to associated Soviet intelligence networks, working in Belgium, France, United Kingdom and the Low Countries, that were built up by Leopold Trepper on behalf of the Main Directorate of State Security (GRU).
 Trepper ran a series of clandestine cells for organising agents.
 He used the latest technology, in the form of small wireless radios, to communicate with Soviet intelligence.

 Although the monitoring of the radios' transmissions by the Funkabwehr would eventually lead to the organisation's destruction, the sophisticated use of the technology enabled the organisation to behave as a network, with the ability to achieve tactical surprise and deliver high-quality intelligence, including the warning of Operation Barbarossa.

 To this day, the German public perception of the "Red Orchestra" is characterised by the vested interest in historical revisionism of the post-war years and propaganda efforts of both sides of the Cold War.